Who We Are

 MIRMA was created in the wake of the instability that existed in the municipal insurance market in the 1970′s as an actuarially sound alternative to commercial insurance.
 Operations began on July 1st 1981.
 Such a program demands an increased awareness of, and responsibility for, loss prevention, and for the prompt correction of improper, hazardous, and unsafe conditions or procedures.
 Only in this manner can the maximum cost savings be realized.

-MIRMA Members assessments collected will be retained by MIRMA to pay losses, purchase excess insurance, pay insurance service fees, and to cover the administrative expenses incurred.
+Members’ assessments will be retained by MIRMA to pay losses, purchase excess insurance, pay insurance service fees, and to cover the administrative expenses incurred.

-MIRMA in addition to providing a comprehensive package of coverage and limits, MIRMA is designed to be a cost saving device.
+In addition to providing a comprehensive package of coverage and limits, MIRMA is designed to be a cost saving device.
 This is done primarily through long range cost containment features.
 When MIRMA was initially formed with its 8 charter members, cost savings amounted to $131,500.
-After nearly 30 years of operation the total cost savings has been estimated to exceed $25,000,000, when compared to commercial insurance premiums.
+After over 30 years of operation, the total cost savings has been estimated to exceed $25,000,000, when compared to commercial insurance premiums.

 • Non-profit organizations